 Without this detailed information it is very difficult for the doctors to adjust the patient satisfyingly to a new medication.
 In order to find out more details about epileptic seizures, it is often necessary to have permanent stays in epileptic polyclinics, where patients are permanently monitored and artificially put on sleep deprivation so that seizures can be provoked and the necessary data collected.

-The goal of epilepc.ch is to provide affected persons with the tools they need for effective therapy in a reliable and safe manner.
+The goal of epilepc.ch is to provide affected individuals with the tools they need for effective therapy reliably and safely.